Hriitz/Hriitz/README.md

 Backend/platform engineer in India.
 I build fintech systems 0→1 and run them at scale (GCP/GKE).
 Mostly Go, Python; some TypeScript.

-I like problems where distributed systems meet money — payments, webhooks, real-time flows — and making sure everything reconciles down to the paisa.
+I like problems where distributed systems meet money; payments, webhooks, real-time flows and making sure everything reconciles down to the paisa.

 Lately: shipping agentic pipelines in prod (Haiku for cheap work, Sonnet for reasoning).
 Claude Code is my daily driver.